Next.js Guide

 next.config.js

-Set up the optional Tamagui plugin to next.config.js:
+Set up the optional Tamagui plugin in next.config.js:

 next.config.js